-Cash and Cash Equivalents-Our principal banking is with major financial institutions.
+Cash and Cash Equivalents-Our principal banking relationships are with major financial institutions.
 Cash balances in these accounts may, at times, exceed federally insured limits.
 We have not experienced any losses in such cash accounts and do not believe we are exposed to any significant risk on cash and cash equivalents.
 Short term investments with a maturity of three months or less are considered to be cash equivalents and are carried at cost, which approximates fair value.
-Other income includes interest earned on short term investments of \$1,000, \$14,000, and \$329,000 in 2010, 2009, and 2008, respectively.
+Other income includes interest earned on short term investments of \$200, \$1,000, and \$14,000 in 2011, 2010, and 2009, respectively.